odicforcesounds/devblog/docs/index.md

 ## Blog Posts

+- [Posting without posting](./posting.md): A Python Framework to test any API.
 - [Debian Upgrade](./debian_upgrade.md): The simplicity of Debian Upgrade.
 - [Offended Chinese](./offended_chinese.md): Sometimes we need to change what we know to improve what we do.
 - [A Bondade](./bondade.md): Portuguese only.
 How good each can be, or not.